The Orientation of Your Home: Follow the Leader

 God Replacements

-These are important questions.
-Some may ask how a person in ministry could not have God on the point of his family.
-The answer to this excellent question is one of the sadder commentaries about the Christian community.
+As you think about the orientation of your home, who or what would you say is on point?
+Who or what pulls your family along?
+What defines your home?
+Whoever or whatever is on the point of your family is your functional god (God).
+It could be the Lord, or it could be your work, ministry, activities, a spouse, or the children.
+Someone may ask how a person in ministry could not have God on the point of their family.
+My response is one of the sadder commentaries about the Christian community.
 It is no secret that the fallout rate among pastors is high, partly due to their inability (or unwillingness) to guide their families biblically.
-It is also true that the rest of us, who lead small groups and Bible studies, fail in leading our families.
+What’s true for them is also true for the rest of us who lead small groups, Bible studies, and para-Church ministries but fail to lead our families.
+Ignoring family failure can be easy.
+Being ministry-minded more than marriage-minded is commonplace.

 Clogging the System